SNES programming tutorial. Example 7.

 sta $420b ; start dma, channel 0

 So where it says length, the macro will insert the $700 bytes (not $800, because the screen is only 224 pixels high, so I’m not filling the entire 256 pixel high map).
 Where it says src_addr, it replaces it with Map1.
 Where it says dst_addr, it replaces it with VRAM address $6000.
-Doesn’t this look nicer though?
+All that code could be written in one line.

 DMA_VRAM $700, Map1, $6000

-Everything between InfiniteLoop and line 426 jmp InfiniteLoop is the game loop.
+Everything between InfiniteLoop and, somewhere below that, jmp InfiniteLoop is the game loop.
 Every frame we wait till v-blank.
 Copy the OAM_BUFFER to the OAM.
 Print the score to the top of the screen.
 Read the controllers.
 Move the paddles if up or down are pressed.

 lda pad1 and #KEY_UP beq @not_up @up: A8 lda paddle1_y cmp #$20 ;max up beq @not_up ;too far up bcc @not_up dec paddle1_y dec paddle1_y dec paddle2_y dec paddle2_y @not_up: